 Our first stop was at a place called Puzzling World, which is like the Wonder World in San Marcos.
 They have an illusion room and a giant 3-D maze outside, but I decided to have breakfast at the café and tackle some of the brain puzzles set out of the table.

 After Puzzling World, we made another stop in a little town at a place called Mrs. Jones’ Fruit Shop where I bought a “real fruit ice cream,” which was vanilla soft serve with strawberries blended into a cup.
-It wasn’t super exciting but it was good and paired with the cold winter weather.
+It wasn’t super exciting, but it was good and paired well with the cold winter weather.
 We are now sitting in the low 30s (-2 to 0°C).

 Queenstown is known as the Adventure Capital of the World, bungy jumps, canyon swings, sky dives, jet-boating, there is no shortage of adrenaline in this town.
 The town also sits on a beautiful lake and is surrounded by The Remarkables mountain range.
 I’m so glad I will be spending a week here, because there is so much to see and do and eat.